MCP Tools

 - Test Tools -- direct execution of the canonical Metatate tools using your current Snowflake session

-- Docs -- canonical vs adapter-layer explanation, wrapper parameters, and troubleshooting
+- Reference -- interface map, wrapper parameters, canonical tool reference, prompts, and troubleshooting

 Connect Tab